raae/queen.raae.codes/content/emails-queen/2022-02-16-slow-and-steady/index.md

 ---
-title: Did you know I co-host a podcast?
+title: Behind the scenes of this Queen business and POW!
 emoji: 🎧 🎙
 ---

+Did you know I co-host a podcast?

 Last summer, I was interviewed by Benedikt of Userlist on my live streaming shenanigans for his and Brian's podcast Slow&Steady.